tomconte/tomconte.github.io/_posts/2016-09-22-smart-contract-on-azure-bletchley.md

 Saving successful migration to network...
 Saving artifacts...
 ```

-However, note that at the time of writing the template does not allow inbound SSH connections by default.
-You will need to add a NAT entry to the load-balancer configuration in order to allow these connections.
-You can do this using the Management Portal, by finding the Load Balancer component within your Bletchley Resource Group, then in the "Inbound NAT rules" section, adding a new rule for the SSH service, targeting your transaction VM node.

 Truffle also has a neat testing console that will allow you to interact with your newly deployed contract.
 In the case of the MetaCoin example, you can try sending coins from your default account to another one (for example one you created using MetaMask, following the Bletchley walkthrough).
 This should work like this: